oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Because Txn-Tokens are short-lived, the Txn-Token response from the Txn-Token service does not contain the `refresh_token` field.
 A Txn-Token cannot be issued by presenting a `refresh_token`.

 The `expires_in` and `scope` fields of the OAuth 2.0 Token Exchange specification {{RFC8693}} are also not used in Txn-Token responses.
 The `expires_in` is not required since the issued token has an `exp` field, which indicates the token lifetime.
-The `scope` field is omitted from the response in favor of the `purp` claim in the Txn-Token.

 ## Access Tokens
 When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
 If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
 Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.